 ARTICLE 19: USE OF THE « INTERNATIONAL DU GAMAY» BRAND NAME

 Use of the “International du Gamay” brand name or the logo corresponding to the distinction awarded is subject to payment of a royalty or permit fee.
+The medal may be printed on wine labels only by Competition-certified printers.
 Non-payment of fees shall nullify the concerned party’s right to use the brand name or logo.
 Any use of the brand name or logo outside the conditions defined in these rules and regulations, the graphics charter, or any other document to which it may refer, shall be considered fraudulent.
 In such a case, a 20% penalty shall be added to the fees (royalty or permit) levied for the entire lot under consideration.

 ARTICLE 20: OBLIGATION OF PARTICIPANTS AND AVAILABILITY OF THE RULES & REGULATIONS